-In honor of fathers around the world, we have rounded up ten different ways dads get their own day around the world, from the somber and religiously rooted to the lighthearted and secular.
+In honor of fathers around the world, we have rounded up ten unique ways father’s get to celebrate their existence — from the somber and religiously rooted to the lighthearted and secular.

 Father’s Day in Australia takes place in September, on the first day of spring.
 Many Australians celebrate Father’s Day by showing their appreciation for their fathers or father figures by sending them on adventures or experiences that may include a quad bike adventure, swimming with whale sharks, or abseiling.
 Other acts of appreciation may include:

 - A day out in the park, at the movies, at a zoo, or another place of interest.

 - Handmade or purchased cards.

 - Presents such as food baskets, chocolates, clothing, equipment for hobbies, or gift vouchers.

 - Breakfasts, brunches, lunches, or dinners either at home, at a restaurant, or at a café.

 - Father’s Day charity activities, such as fun runs or purchasing special gifts, to raise money for causes such as services for the visually impaired or research on prostate cancer.

 Father’s Day is known as Vatertag or Mannertag (or men’s day) in Germany.
 It is celebrated on Christian Ascension Day, 40 days after Easter.
 While in many countries the Father’s Day ritual involves little more than writing a card and giving the gift of a new pair of socks — with breakfast in bed if the father is especially lucky — the Germans have turned it into a true holiday for the country’s men.
 They are granted carte blanche to get riotously rip-roaring drunk.
 Alles Gute zum Vatertag!
 (Happy Father’s Day!).